MohosinMiah/Email-Verification-and-Account-Activation/readme.md

-# Email Verification and Account Activation
+# Email Verification and Account Activation Using Laravel